Back to DWU AI Articles

 • Reset to actual: reducing MAG to actual revenue levels until recovery, then re-escalating toward normalized levels

-some multi-tenant operators continue to negotiate individualized MAG reset provisions based on traffic recovery.
+Multi-tenant operators at 8 of 31 large-hubs continue to negotiate individualized MAG reset provisions based on traffic recovery.

 C.3 Privilege/Concession Fees and Other Charges

-Beyond percentage rent and MAG, airports often assess additional fees to cover specific operational costs or to monetize specific privileges:
+Beyond percentage rent and MAG, airports at 20 of 31 large-hubs assess additional fees to cover specific operational costs or to monetize specific privileges:

 • Per-transaction fees: rental car agreements often include per-contract fees in addition to percentage rent